fathia213/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10-love_exponent_breath : This is a script that displays the result of BREATH to the power LOVE 11-binary_to_decimal : This is a script that converts a number from base 2 to base 10.i 12-combinations : This is a script that prints all possible combinations of two letters, except oo.
+13-print_float : This is a script  that prints a number with two decimal places, followed by a new line.